cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/d/service_instance.html.markdown

 * `name` - (Required, String) The name of the service instance to look up.
 * `space` - (Optional, String) The space within which the service instance has been created.
+* `timeout` - (Optional, Integer) The timeout in seconds, which shall be waited until service instance is created.
+Default: 60 seconds

 ## Attributes Reference